The Lair (2022 film): Plot

+However, the creature they were dissecting is not actually dead and attacks, using tentacles from its head on Sinclair.
+By doing so, it is able to read her thoughts and predict her subsequent actions.
+Finch sacrifices himself to kill it with a grenade.

+The team then goes back to the bunker, planning to destroy it with C4.
+However, Hook is dragged down by one of the monsters.
+Sinclair wants to go after him; Jones, Kabir, Lafayette, and Bromhead agree.
+Wilks stays to man the winch, which is used to lower the elevator down.

+However, the monsters intended this as an ambush.
+Furthermore, Wilks learns that the military will be dropping a bunker buster bomb in 20 minutes, having found out the location from the Humvee's transponder.
+All of the team down there except for Sinclair and Hook end up being killed.
+Before dying, Kabir encounters a monster which he recognizes as his father, confirming that the disappeared individuals were turned into the creatures.

+Wilks is attacked by insurgents and the Humvee is dragged into the elevator shaft.
+He is captured and about to be beheaded, but is saved by Sinclair and Hook.
+The three then take one of the insurgents' vehicles and escape shortly before the bomb drops, destroying the bunker.

+Afterwards, an American black ops team arrives to the outpost, unsuccessfully attempting to find a creature specimen.

 Reception

 The Lair received mixed reviews from critics.
 As of August 2024, the film holds a 35% approval rating on review aggregator Rotten Tomatoes based on 20 reviews.

-Variety wrote "There's nary a dull moment, albeit no truly memorable ones either.
+Variety wrote: "There's nary a dull moment, albeit no truly memorable ones either.
 It's a movie more hectic than exciting, let alone scary.
-But it does move along at a brisk clip that attests to the director's knack for staging and pacing splattery action."
-Noel Murray of the Los Angeles Times wrote "The Lair doesn't finish as spectacularly as it starts, but that just means it's a good genre picture and not a great one."
+But it does move along at a brisk clip that attests to the director's knack for staging and pacing splattery action".
+Noel Murray of the Los Angeles Times wrote: "The Lair doesn't finish as spectacularly as it starts, but that just means it's a good genre picture and not a great one".
 Simon Abrams of RogerEbert.com awarded the film two-and-a-half stars out of four, calling it "a good-enough horror/action hybrid", praising the action scenes and practical effects of the monsters but had a more mixed opinion on the acting and dialogue.